Journal of Continental Philosophy

-Submissions and questions should be addressed by email to [email protected].
+All submissions and questions about editorial procedure should be addressed by email to [email protected].

 Publication Ethics Statement